 Disabilities take a variety of forms and may not be readily apparent.
 Wheelchairs and guide dogs are obvious indicators of a disability, but in many cases a disability may be ‘hidden’ or ‘invisible’ (e.g. an Intellectual disability, or Mental Health disability).

 Disability has long been regarded as a human rights issue, a social issue, requiring social responses.
 People with a disability want the same things in life that we all do.
 To be treated with dignity, respect, acceptance, a sense of belonging, an education and opportunity to work and contribute, an opportunity to be involved in their community and society, to participate in the activities available to everyone, to live in the community with choices equal to others.
 A person with disability may need assistance, formal and/or informal to live a full life and participate in all that society has to offer.
 That assistance can be provided by families, unpaid carers, and/or formal services.
 Services for people with a disability may address needs corresponding to impairments (e.g. Vision Australia for a person who is blind) or seek to improve aspects of the physical or social environment in order to remove barriers and increase participation.

-DSA is an organisation that provides many different services to ‘enhance the lives of people with a disability’.
-To find out more about what DSA does – go to Your Service Choices section.
+DSA provides different services to enhance the lives of people with a disability.
+More information can be found on the Your Service Choices section.

 Remember, it is the implications of impairment and the social context of the disability that are important here, not the ‘diagnosis’.
 People with a disability are just people who require some additional assistance/ support or equipment/resources to be able to live a full life.

 Whether you know someone with a specific disability or are simply interested in learning more, the information on the following pages can break down barriers caused by misinformation and misconceptions.